PMTurkiyeDevelopers/Disguise/README.md

 # Disguise
-Disguise Plugin for Pocketmine and MCPE by Enes5519
+Disguise Plugin for Pocketmine and MCPE.
+Plugin by Enes5519

+# Finished
+Plugin Work!!